pladoinc/docs/README.md

  * Corporate By-law [[Pages](pages/Corporate By-law.pages)] [[PDF](pdf/Corporate By-law.pdf)]
   * This is the set of our organization's by-laws.
-All terms and conditions under this document are binding to all Officers of the Corporation and also set forwards the unchanging parts of our mandate.
+All terms and conditions under this document are binding to all members of the organization and also set forwards the unchanging parts of our mandate.
  * Sworn Declaration [[Pages](pages/Sworn Declaration.pages)] [[PDF](pdf/Sworn Declaration.pdf)]
   * This is a sworn declaration signed by all teachers at PLADO.
 It is the only element of